fission/fission/Documentation/wip/ci-cd-proposal.md

   1. Generate and maintain specs for each environment.
 This is not a best practice as it leads to drift in code and configuration between environment over time.
   2. Use placeholder variables (i.e. $DB_CONNECTION_VALUE) and replace them for each environment before deploying.
 This is better in the sense that you are combining changes specific to each environment with spec code but is still a work around sort of.

+For environment specific configurations, it is possible to use some sort of templating or overlay mechanism.
+One of interesting projects using overlays is [Kustomize](https://github.com/kubernetes-sigs/kustomize).
+In any case as of today the fission spec command does not have a way to use template or modify values using overlay and it is worth exploring this approach for fission spec.

 ## 3 Promotion from one environment to another